KILTprotocol/demo-mobile-wallet/README.md

 ## Specifications

 - Supported devices: iPhone 8 or later model (tested until iPhone X).
-Note that on the iPhone X, FaceID is not supported yet so the passcode is used. **Tested on ioS only.
+Note that on the iPhone X, FaceID is not supported yet so the passcode is used. **Tested on iOS only.
 Not tested on Android.**
 - Prerequisites: A passcode or TouchID should be set up on your device.

 ## Demo flow

 You can demo the mobile wallet as a claimer, and use the demo-client to demo the attester.
 [Here's an example of a demo flow.](https://github.com/KILTprotocol/demo-mobile-wallet/blob/master/docs/Demo%20Flow.md)

+Alternatively, if you don't want to use the demo-client and if you do have access to the [KILT CLI](https://github.com/KILTprotocol/kilt-cli) (internal use only), you can run the automatic attestation service:
+  `npx ts-node kilt-cli.ts --ctype "0x4edaa5b8eea2e071dfe48724f6789d6741c1ce0e0f4466079a1d78ef0c02aea2" --seed <mnemonic> --timeout 1`

 ## Stack & Tools